Hofls/artificial-intelligence/theory/neural-networks.md

 #### Concepts
 * `Artificial intelligence` -  intelligence demonstrated by machines
 * `Machine learning` - systems that improve/learn automatically
+    * High quality and quantity of data is the most important component of success in ML
 * `Neural network` - systems inspired by the biological neural networks that constitute animal brains
     * Consist of `nodes` (neurons) connected to each other via `edges` (synapses)
     * Each node/edge has `weight` that increases/decreases strength of signal